 Ms. Seki: We discussed various topics related to sustainability management, but the most important thing is to sustainably execute core business while striving to be an appealing company.
 As the shortage of human resources becomes an increasingly serious issue, if we are not appealing as a company, there is a risk of us encountering tougher hiring difficulties and a higher turnover rate.
-That is why we must strive to provide both a comfortable workplace environment and job satisfaction to employees, thereby continuing to evolve into a more appealing company.
-To accomplish this, it is essential to pursue suitable initiatives and communicate information.
+That is why we must strive to provide both a comfortable workplace environment and job satisfaction to employees, thereby continuing to pursue suitable initiatives and communicate information.
 In addition, the key to our future growth is how effectively we can expand our carbon neutrality business, one of our four business domains, in particular.
 I therefore believe it is important to respond to the carbon-neutrality needs of society as a whole by promoting research, development, and investment.